EDA University Center

 The EDA University Center at Fayetteville State University (FSU) was established with a grant from the U.S. Economic Development Administration to support regional business expansion.

 The Center provides program support for entrepreneurial and small business growth, with specific focus on traditionally marginalized populations within a six-county region neighboring Fayetteville State University (Bladen, Cumberland, Harnett, Hoke, Robeson, and Sampson counties).
-Participants are required to complete coursework on key business success factors and perform market tests to confirm the viability of their proposed business models.

 What Makes Us Different?